juitnow/justus/README.md

 import { boolean, object } from 'justus'

 const validator = object({
-  foo: boolean // it's a constant, no options!
+  foo: boolean, // it's a constant, no options!
 })
 ```